The Naming of the Dead: Background

+Themes

+The novel deals with themes of personal responsibility against the political background.
+The author has stated in interview: "it's asking does the individual make a difference in this huge political world?"

 The title refers to: the ceremony Clarke's ageing left-wing parents attend, where the names of a sampling of the dead from the Iraq War are read out; the list of victims created by Rebus and Clarke as they try to unravel the crime; and also to John Rebus' evocation of grief in naming the many of his own friends and family who have died in the course of his life.

-By the end of the book, Clarke realises that she has grown closer than ever to understanding Rebus:
+Both familial and professional relationships are important, as Rebus struggles to process the death of his brother and Clarke struggles with her relationship with her parents.By the end of the book, Clarke realises that she has grown closer than ever to understanding Rebus: